-Late last year, Google announced they’d be doing away with their free, legacy G Suite (now called Google Workplace) program.
+Late last year, Google announced they’d be doing away with their free, legacy G Suite (now called Google Workspace) program.
 I’d been using G Suite with my jedfonner.com domain for 17 years to handle email, calendar and Google Docs.
 When Eli and Isaac had gotten old enough, I’d given them accounts at jedfonner.com too.
 Even though Google eventually walked back their plans to force people off their free tier, this scare made me realize I didn’t want to be beholden to Google for such crucial systems as my email and calendar for me and my family.

 Looking around for alternatives, I looked at a few like ProtonMail and Tutanota but eventually I settled on Zoho.
 I’d actually been using Zoho Notebook for a while, ever since Google Keep stopped working on my phone, and I liked how the company was focused on being a low-cost but full featured suite of products for teams and businesses.
 So I decided to take the leap and move from Google to Zoho Workplace.